Accounting | Law | Marketing & Public Relations | Media | Legends

 Notable achievements: Rotary Club of Atlanta Ivan Allen Club Service Award (2019), Atlanta Business Chronicle Most Admired CEOs (2016), The Best Lawyers in America (2007-2020), Georgia Super Lawyers (2006-2019)

-Best advice received: The great Hank Aaron showed me that his success in business is important, but more important is his dedication to the community and his willingness to give back to others, especially children and young adults.
+Best advice received: The great Hank Aaron showed me that his success in business is important, but more important is his dedication to the community.

 Arnall Golden Gregory

-Althea Broughton is a partner at Arnall Golden Gregory and cochair of the firm’s Real Estate Practice, representing developers, government agencies, and tax credit investors in affordable housing and mixed-income development transactions, mixed-use and urban redevelopment transactions, transactions involving the use of public-private partnerships, and conventional real estate transactions.
-The Atlanta native has played a critical role in the creation or preservation of tens of thousands of units of affordable housing.
-Broughton served recently as board chair for Literacy Action; other present and past board memberships include Drew Charter School, Boys & Girls Clubs of Metro Atlanta, Atlanta BeltLine Partnership, and the Atlanta Community Food Bank.
+Althea Broughton is a partner at Arnall Golden Gregory.
+The Atlanta native, who is vice chair of the Affordable Housing Advisory Council of the Federal Home Loan Bank of Atlanta, has played a critical role in the creation or preservation of tens of thousands of units of affordable housing.
+Additionally, Broughton serves as chair of the board of trustees at Cascade United Methodist Church and is on the board of National Church Residences.
+Other present and past board memberships include Drew Charter School, Boys & Girls Clubs of Metro Atlanta, Literacy Action, Atlanta BeltLine Partnership, and the Atlanta Community Food Bank.

 Education: Emory University, University of Virginia (JD)